 - A. Caring The Caring Composite is made up of indicators that measure how well clients are treated with courtesy, respect, and dignity.
+The performance indicators are: - Percentage of benefit applications for which a decision is made in less than 10 days.
-The performance indicators are: - Survey question I was treated with respect; - Survey question The staff cared about my reason for contacting IDHW; and - Survey question Overall, I would rate my most recent contact with IDHW as (Good, Fair, or Poor). - B. Competency The Competency Composite is made up of indicators that measure the percent of Department clients who have a high level of trust and confidence in the knowledge and skills of Department personnel.
-The performance indicators are: - Food Stamps Federally Adjusted Payment Accuracy Rate (FNS); - Food Stamps Federally Adjusted Negative (closure and denial) Accuracy Rate (FNS); - Department Percent of agency hearings upheld; - Child Support Child Support data reliability standards (ICSES Data Reliability); - Survey question The staff was capable in helping me; and - Survey question The staff was knowledgeable about the reason why I contact IDHW. - C. Communication The Communication Composite is made up of indicators that measure the percent of Idaho clients who are communicated with in a timely, clear, and effective manner.
-The performance indicators are: - Careline Percent of 2-1-1 Careline phone calls with wait/hold times of 60 seconds or less; - Survey question The information I received was easy to understand; and - Survey question The staff understood me.

-- D. Convenience The Convenience Composite is made up of indicators that measure the percent of Idaho clients who can easily access Department services, resources and information.
-The performance indicators are: - Welfare Percent of TAFI and Food Stamp applicants that meet with a Work Services Contractor within five days of the client's referral to the contractor by the Department; - Vital Statistics Percent of time Vital Statistics responded to mail requests in four days or less; - IT Percent of time that Department computing servers are functioning; and - Survey question I was able to access the information and/or services in a manner that was convenient to me.
+- Percentage of families applying for benefits that receive their benefits on the same day they apply. - Percentage of benefit cases for which reported information is acted on in less than 5 days. - B. Competency The Competency Composite is made up of indicators that measure the percent of Department clients who have a high level of trust and confidence in the knowledge and skills of Department personnel.
+The performance indicators are: - Food Stamps Federally Adjusted Payment Accuracy Rate from the Department of Agriculture's Food and Nutrition Services (FNS); - Food Stamps Federally Adjusted Negative (closure and denial) Accuracy Rate (FNS); - Department Percent of agency hearings upheld; - Child Support Child Support data reliability standards. - C. Communication The Communication Composite is made up of indicators that measure the percent of Idaho clients who are communicated with in a timely, clear, and effective manner.
+The performance indicators are: - CareLine Percentage of 2-1-1 CareLine telephone calls with wait/hold times of 60 seconds or less; - Percentage of calls to the Benefit Programs Processing Centers with wait times less than 5 minutes. - Percentage of abandoned calls to the Benefit Programs Processing Centers. - Percentage of calls to the Child Support Call Center with wait times less than 5 minutes. - Percentage of abandoned calls to the Child Support Call Center. - D. Convenience The Convenience Composite is made up of indicators that measure the percent of Idaho clients who can easily access Department services, resources and information.
+The performance indicators are: - Welfare Percent of Temporary Assistance for Families in Idaho (TAFI) and Food Stamp applicants who meet with a Work Services Contractor within five days of the client's referral to the contractor by the Department; - Vital Statistics Percent of time Vital Statistics responded to mail requests in four days or less;

+- IT Percent of time that Department computing servers are functioning; and - Percentage of customers who access benefit and child support services using options other than visiting field offices.